capsula4/storefront/README.md

 ## Notes
 If I had given more time to invest in the project, I would have:
  - Unit test everything.
 I only included one unit test for each kind of angular concept (controller, service, component).
- - Functional tests (E2E) using Protractor (Selenium for AngularJS).
-Checking the whole application works, testing navigation and overall functionality.
+ - More functional tests (E2E) using Protractor (Selenium for AngularJS).
+Would have added more assertions and tests for the cart page.
+ - Although I tried to organize my CSS, it could be improved, e.g. put all animations inside `_animation.scss`